A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\paragraph{Portability} An important practical aspect for post-hoc explanations is whether or in how far the explanation method is dependent on access to internals of the explanandum model.
+\paragraph{Portability} An important practical aspect of post-hoc explanations is whether or how far the explanation method is dependent on access to the internals of the explanandum model.
 This level of dependency is called portability, translucency, or transferability.
 In the following, we will not further differentiate between the strictness of requirements of model-specific methods.
 Transparent and self-explaining models are always model-specific, as the interpretability requires a special model type or model architecture (modification).
-Higher levels of dependency are: \begin{description} \item[model-agnostic] also called \emph{pedagogical}~\cite{yao_knowledge_2005} or black-box means that only access to model input and output is required. \begin{examples} A prominent example of model-agnostic methods is the previously discussed LIME~\cite{ribeiro_why_2016} method for local approximation via a linear model. \examplemethod{SHAP~\cite{lundberg_unified_2017}} Another method to find feature importance weights without any access to model internals is SHAP~\cite{lundberg_unified_2017} (SHapley Additive exPlanation).
-Their idea is to axiomatically ensure: local fidelity; features missing from the original input have no effect; an increase of a weight also means an increased attribution of the feature to the final output; and uniqueness of the weights.
+Higher levels of dependency are: \begin{subparagraphs} \item[Model-agnostic] also called \emph{pedagogical}~\cite{yao_knowledge_2005} or black-box: This means that only access to model input and output is required. \begin{examples} A prominent example of model-agnostic methods is the previously discussed LIME~\cite{ribeiro_why_2016} method for local approximation via a linear model. \examplemethod{SHAP~\cite{lundberg_unified_2017}} Another method to find feature importance weights without any access to model internals is SHAP (SHapley Additive exPlanation) by \longcite{lundberg_unified_2017}.
+Their idea is to axiomatically ensure: local fidelity; features missing from the original input have no effect; an increase in weight also means an increased attribution of the feature to the final output and uniqueness of the weights.
 Just as LIME, SHAP just requires a definition of \enquote{feature} or snippet on the input in order to be applicable. \end{examples}